namoopsoo/namoopsoo.github.io/_posts/2020-07-13-multi-multi-class.md

 Logloss vs acc, that is an interesting choice.

 With hyper parameter tuning, we can look at a lot of results and see how these all compare

+#### NEXT ...
+- I should pull model joblibs from the hyper parameter tuning jobs, and run predict on train data so i can compare train acc, with test acc...
+- and in general i should put a bunch of the plots from the hyper parameter tunings into here.